isomerpages/mol-services/_government-services/07-plan-for-retirement/00a-overview(accordion).md

       This means your employers cannot ask you to retire before this age.
 But you can choose to retire earlier and are not expected to work till 67 unless you want to.
   - title: Retirement age VS Re-employment age
     content: |
-      If you are healthy and eligible for re-employment (details in next section), your employer has to offer you a re-e,mployment contract if you want to continue working until the [re-employment age of 67](https://www.mom.gov.sg/employment-practices/re-employment).
+      If you are healthy and eligible for [re-employment](#eligibility), your employer has to offer you a re-employment contract if you want to continue working until [your re-employment age of 67](https://www.mom.gov.sg/employment-practices/re-employment).

       Both the retirement age and the re-employment age are meant to protect the interest of workers, not their company.
   - title: <a name="eligibility"></a>Check Your Eligibility for Re-employment